-Tara Rozanski is a professional freelance flutist and piccolo player from Franklinville, NJ.
-She maintains an active career as a soloist, chamber musician, and orchestral musician throughout the nation.
+Tara Rozanski maintains an active career as a soloist, chamber musician, and orchestral musician throughout the nation.
 She is known for her extraordinary piccolo playing, her passion for the progression of piccolo as a solo and ensemble instrument, as well as her diverse knowledge and experience performing in multiple musical genres.
-Tara holds yearly recitals; the most recent being an all piccolo recital on August 30, 2020 via Zoom, where she premiered Andrew Kosinski's "Sky Suite"She has performed at Carnegie Hall and the Mann Center, as well as many other notable venues.
-Tara can be seen performing with ensembles such as the Bel Canto Lyric Opera of Philadelphia, Light Opera of NJ, the Video Game Orchestra, and many more notable ensembles.
-She most recently performed with members of the Philadelphia Orchestra for their “Philadelphia Orchestra and friends” holiday concert in 2021.
-Her collaborative recitals have featured the works of Faure, Chopin, Schumann, Amanda Harberg, Mike Mower, Daniel Dorff, and more.
+As a piccolo specialist, she actively works with living composers and strives to highlight their works.
+In 2020, she premiered Andrew Kosinski's "Sky Suite".
+She has performed at Carnegie Hall and the Mann Center, as well as many other notable venues.
+Tara has been fortunate enough to perform with ensembles such as the Old Bay New Music Ensemble, Philadelphia Orchestra and Friends, Bel Canto Lyric Opera of Philadelphia, Light Opera of NJ, the Video Game Orchestra, and many more notable ensembles.
+Her collaborative recitals have featured the works of Vivaldi, Loggins-Hull, Marais, Amanda Harberg, Mike Mower, Daniel Dorff, and more.
 She was also part of Amanda Harberg’s “Prayer Project” where she performed virtually along legendary flutists and piccoloists worldwide.

 Tara holds a thriving studio filled with students of all ages.
 Her students frequently successfully audition into honors ensembles and have gone on to further their education in music at universities.
-Tara also serves as a chamber ensemble coach for two flute quartets and held her first masterclass held in October 2019 alongside retired Philadelphia Orchestra flutist Loren Lind, where she was the piccolo clinician.
+Tara also serves as a chamber ensemble coach for two flute quartets and held her first masterclass alongside retired Philadelphia Orchestra flutist Loren Lind, where she was the piccolo clinician.
 She frequents schools in the area to work with and coach flute students in music programs throughout the New Jersey, New York, Delaware, and Maryland areas.

 Tara sees any opportunity in music as an inspiring one and continues to dedicate her life to the arts in any way she can.
 She is a firm believer of teaching her students to be well-rounded musicians and to be passionate about what they do in music.
 She plays on a Miyazawa Vision model with a 14k riser MZ10 headjoint and a Hammig 650/3 piccolo.
-She currently resides in Baltimore, MD with her husband, pianist Kobi Davidson.
+She currently resides in Baltimore, MD with her husband, pianist Kobi Davidson